The following courses are offered by the Faculty of Medicine.

 Course Component: Lecture

-Issues of current debate in Analytic Epidemiology and epidemiological methods.
-Topics will include theory and methods in the study of the etiology of health conditions and prognostic factors, current theories of disease causation, application of causal models to epidemiologic questions, implications for study design and analysis, measurement error.
+Focuses on important study design and methodological considerations in Analytic Epidemiology Topics will include theory and methods in the study of the etiology of health conditions and prognostic factors, current theories of disease causation, application of causal models to epidemiologic questions, implications for study design and analysis, confounding and bias, and methods for longitudinal data

 Course Component: Lecture